Senior designer with over a decade of design experience, guiding strategy for complex organizational challenges.

 • Senior Designer, Open Society Foundations

-• Visual and UX Design Freelancer, clients included Care, Rock the Vote, and the Leadership Conference on Civil and Human Rights
+• Design Consultant, clients included Care, Rock the Vote, and the Leadership Conference on Civil and Human Rights

 • Designer, RIOgaleão International Airport